Ice Hockey Australia: Syd Tange Trophy

-The Syd Tange Trophy is awarded to the winning state team of the under 18 national tournament.
+The Syd Tange Trophy is awarded to the winning state team of the 18-under national tournament.
 The trophy is named after Sydney Edward Tange (1917–2005).

 Kurt DeFris Trophy

-The Kurt DeFris Trophy is awarded to the winning state team of the under 15 national tournament.
+The Kurt DeFris Trophy is awarded to the winning state team of the 15-under national tournament.

 Phillip Ginsberg Memorial Trophy

-The Phillip Ginsberg Memorial Trophy is awarded to the winning state team of the under 13 national tournament.
+The Phillip Ginsberg Memorial Trophy is awarded to the winning state team of the 13-under national tournament.

 John McCrae – Williamson Memorial Trophy

-The John McCrae – Williamson Memorial Trophy is awarded to the winning state team of the under 11 national tournament.
+The John McCrae – Williamson Memorial Trophy was awarded to the winning state team of the 13-under national tournament from 2002 until the tournament was replaced by a "Jamboree".